FAQ

 This workaround isn’t needed if legacyupdate.net is in your Internet Explorer Trusted Sites list.
 This is done for you automatically when you install Legacy Update.

-If you’re nervous about whether the file is safe or not, you can review the Digital Signatures tab of the file properties on a newer operating system such as Windows 10, which will have no issue confirming that it’s signed by Hashbang Productions.
+If you’re nervous about whether the file is legitimate, you can review the Digital Signatures tab of the file properties on a newer operating system such as Windows 10, which will have no issue confirming that it’s signed by Hashbang Productions.

 “Checking for updates” taking too long